Delta (Norwegian police unit): Equipment

 The operators use a special type of visor on their helmets which can withstand 9mm bullets.
 The French National Gendarmerie Intervention Group also reportedly use this visor.
 The unit uses a gas mask with a closed system (rebreather).
 They use advanced equipment to determine the type of chemicals they are up against.
-Their uniforms differ slightly from those normally worn by the men and women of the Norwegian Police Service; instead of the normal black pants and blue shirts they wear black jumpsuits.
+Their uniforms differ from those normally worn by the men and women of the Norwegian Police Service; instead of the normal black pants and blue shirts they wear black jumpsuits.